 The Office of Intelligence and Analysis (I&A) Internship Program is for current degree-seeking undergraduate and graduate students looking to begin an exciting career in homeland security and intelligence.
 I&A offers internships in the functional areas of Intelligence Analysis, Intelligence Operations, Mission Readiness, Information Technology, and Data Science.
 The I&A Internship Program is designed to provide the experience and skills needed to produce capable and well-rounded Homeland Security intelligence professionals.
-Most I&A internships are located in Washington, D.C.; however, there are a few positions available in El Paso, Texas.
+I&A internships are located in Washington, D.C.

 Office of Intelligence and Analysis